 Eggs play a major role in adding structure, color, flavor, and consistency to your recipes.

-So before you chose one of these alternatives remember that some are better for heavy and dense goods while others for light and fluffy ones.
+So before you choose one of these alternatives remember that some are better for heavy and dense goods while others for light and fluffy ones.

 To find which one fits your needs best you may need to experiment once or twice to get the texture and flavor you want.